I found Sydney Walter Bryan’s death in the Chester Chronicle 28th August 1943 – Sydney BRYAN, Penarlag, KIA Sicily. See the newspaper cutting below.

 Before he went into battle in Sicily, I believe, that he married Irene Bell in the Highway Methodist Church , Ewloe, Hawarden in the March Quarter of 1943 (Flintshire (Mold) A103/02/E11).

-There is an anomaly on the 1939 National Register for the Bell family living at 65 Mancot Way Mancot Royal, Hawarden, because as you see, Irene Bell didn’t marry until 1943, but this source shows that there is an Irene Bryan, born on the 23rd January 1920 and she is a Silk Worker, Reeler and she is single.
+There is an anomaly on the 1939 National Register for the Bell family living at 65 Mancot Way Mancot Royal, Hawarden, Richard Bell was born on the 28th March 1875 and was a general Labourer, Agnes Bell was born on the 9th July 1885 and as most married women on this register who did not have a job was described as “Doing Unpaid Domestic Duties,” Then May Bell born 1st September 1918 and was a Silk Work Twister, She was to marry a gentleman named Fahey.
+As you see on the Register below, Irene Bell didn’t marry until 1943, but this source shows that there is an Irene Bryan, born on the 23rd January 1920 and she is a Silk Worker, Reeler and she is single.
 This also tells us the she was to marry to a gentleman called Whitehouse.
-I do think that this is “our” Irene Bell, but any help would be appreciated.
+I do think that this is “our” Irene Bell, and having found the marriage, I am more convinced, as she is described as a widow and her father is Richard Bell.
+Then there was Arthur Bell born on the 27th July 1924 and was a Van Boy.

 I did indeed find a marriage of an Irene Bryan (nee Bell) in the September quarter of 1946 in St. Deniol’s Church, Hawarden (Flintshire (Mold) C106/06/E10) to Harold Whitehouse.
-I also believe that Harold was a widower.
+Harold was a widower.

 Sydney’s father died in Chester Royal Infirmary, and was buried in Hawarden on the 13th August 1947, age 61 years.
 He died before the Hawarden WW2 War Memorial was erected and therefore Sydney’s name was no put forward, sadly so.
 I hope one day that his name will be included in another plaque for all the ones who were missed off.
 They must not be forgotten – “We will remember them.”